-To understand why an anti-inflammatory diet is important, it’s first essential to understand what inflammation has to do with the function of our bodies.
+To understand why an anti-inflammatory diet is important, it’s essential to first understand what inflammation does to our bodies.
 Inflammation has more recently emerged in the medical community as a key factor in serious diseases such as cardiovascular disease, cancer, Alzheimer’s disease, obesity, diabetes, and a variety of infectious diseases.
-While it is always imperative that you consult your physician with any concerns about disease, having a fundamental understanding of how an anti-inflammatory diet contributes to your health can make a difference in choosing what you eat throughout the day.
+While it is always imperative that you consult your physician about any concerns about disease, having a fundamental understanding of how an anti-inflammatory diet contributes to your health can help you choose what you eat throughout the day.

 Inflammation is the Body’s Natural Way of Defending Itself

 When inflammation happens, chemicals from your body’s white blood cells enter your blood or tissues to protect your body from invaders.
-This raises the blood flow to the area of injury or infection.
+This increases blood flow to the injured or infected area.
 Sometimes, these injuries are closer to the surface or even external, resulting in visible bruising and swelling.
-Other times, a person might experience chronic inflammation and continue to send inflammatory cells even when there is no outside danger.
-An example of this would be rheumatoid arthritis, where inflammatory cells and substances attack joint tissues.
-While your diet alone cannot or may not cure symptoms and/or diseases such as this, there are foods that will fight inflammation.
+At other times, a person might experience chronic inflammation and continue to send inflammatory cells even when there is no external danger.
+An example of this is rheumatoid arthritis, in which inflammatory cells and substances attack joint tissues.
+While your diet alone may not cure symptoms and/or diseases such as this, there are foods that can help fight inflammation.

 Inflammation and Aging